Karaka-Management/Organization-Guide/Processes/HR/Hiring/Default Rejection.md

 We appreciate your interest in our organization and the position of {POSITION} for which you applied.
 After reviewing the application, yours was not selected for further consideration.

-The selection committee appreciates the time you invested in your application and we wish you best of luck for your future endeavors.
+We appreciate the time you invested in your application and we wish you best of luck for your future endeavors.

 Best regards,